-EBay, Mariano Rivera team up for 42 exclusive items of baseball history
+eBay, Mariano Rivera team up for 42 exclusive items of baseball history

 Story highlights

-- EBay's inaugural Baseball Card Hall of Fame class includes 10 historic players
+- eBay's inaugural Baseball Card Hall of Fame class includes 10 historic players

 - Debuting alongside the class is eBay's special Mariano Rivera Collection

-EBay has long moved past just being a site for buying and selling goods.
+eBay has long moved past just being a site for buying and selling goods.
 In reality, it's a vast online marketplace for anything and everything, from vintage clothing to the latest tech.
 And now, eBay will feature historical pieces from Mariano Rivera and its own Baseball Card Hall of Fame.

 Yes, eBay has just unveiled its Baseball Card Hall of Fame.
 The inaugural class includes 10 historic players — Rivera, Ken Griffey Jr., Nolan Ryan, Stan Musial, Cal Ripken Jr., Babe Ruth, Ted Williams, Pete Rose, Ozzie Smith and Mickey Mantle — but you can expect additions in the future.